SSvolou/SIMPATHIC_SCOLIA_2025/README.md

 Number of Relation Types: 33
 Total Number of Graph Relations/Edges: 5587738
 ```
-For a full access to our KG, please contact us: fotis.aisopos@iit.demokritos.gr, ssvolou@iit.demokritos.gr
+For a full access to our KG, please contact us: ssvolou@iit.demokritos.gr, fotis.aisopos@iit.demokritos.gr

 ## Table of Contents
 - ./Data: the drug indication datasets per task.